Ascension Island Auxiliary Airfield Surveying and Mapping Services

-Surveyors performed a design-level topographic map of over 1-square mile of rugged, volcanic terrain utilizing static LiDAR and Unmanned Aerial System photogrammetry and production of new UFC-compliant, GIS airfield obstruction imaginary surfaces.
+Surveyors performed a design-level topographic map of over 1-square mile of rugged, volcanic terrain utilizing static LiDAR and Unmanned Aerial System photogrammetry and production of a new UFC-compliant, GIS airfield obstruction imaginary surfaces.
 Subsurface Utility Engineering included the designation and location of over 6-miles of underground water, wastewater, stormwater, primary and secondary electric and airfield lighting lines.

-As the result of DRMP’s thorough surveying and mapping services, the Ascension Airfield has the proper measurement for a new and improved runway.
+As the result of DRMP’s thorough surveying and mapping services, the Ascension Airfield has proper measurement for a new and improved runway.
 In addition, surveying staff prepared the survey of the existing pier head and beach landing craft.

 United States Air Force